newfies-dialer/newfies-dialer/docs/source/user-guide-doc/appointment.rst

 User cases
 ----------

-The appointment modules has been build with flexibility in mind, and we tried to cover several scenarios needed by different applications/softwares willing to perform complex Appointment reminder application or Alarm system.
+The appointment modules has been build with flexibility in mind, and we tried to cover several scenarios needed by different application/software willing to perform complex Appointment reminder application or Alarm system.

 You could build with this module software such:

-Wakeup call alarm
+Wake up call alarm
 ~~~~~~~~~~~~~~~~~

-    Each of your calendar user will have their calendar in which they will create an wakeup event, decide when it will be triggered, how many times, delay between retries, etc...
+    Each of your calendar user will have their calendar in which they will create an wake up event, decide when it will be triggered, how many times, delay between retries, etc...

     The voice application will then play something like "Hello Mr Joe, it's 7am and it's time for you to wake up and get ready for work"